 Please refer to How to Report an Outbreak: All Other Settings (businesses, schools, acute care, etc.)

-Outpatient health facilities, including dialysis facilities, emergency departments, urgent care, primary care, and dental offices must report the following to Alameda County Public Health Department per local reporting thresholds based on the reporting thresholds found on page 6 of the CSTE Proposed Investigation/Reporting Thresholds for COVID-19 in Healthcare Settings::
+Outpatient health facilities, including dialysis facilities, emergency departments, urgent care, primary care, and dental offices must report the following to Alameda County Public Health Department per CDPH General Outbreak Reporting Guidance

 The Isolation & Quarantine Hotel closed permanently at the end of February 2023.
 Facilities should have a plan to safely isolate and/or quarantine all residents on-site as needed.
 Please refer to our Guide for On-site Isolation & Quarantine for Unlicensed Group Living Settings.
 If you require assistance, please email COVIDOB@acgov.org